farmera/sare_grant/study_methods.md

 ![](img/solo_camera_mount.png)
 ###### Figure 2.
 Sequoia camera (bottom left) with power supply (right) and Sun sensor (top) attached to the 3DR Solo.

-After an initial year of ups and downs using the systems originally proposed for this work it became apparent that for a small investment one could use an aerial drone instead.
+After an initial year of ups and downs using the systems originally proposed it became apparent that for a small investment one could use an aerial drone instead.
 We were among the first 'beta-testers' to fly a 3DR Solo drone with a Sequoia camera.